THE TRUE EVIDENCE

 24: Then answered Simon, and said, Pray ye to the Lord for me, that none of these things which ye have spoken come upon me.

-It is very erroneous for the Branhamites to simply pull a phrase/statement out of the sermons of William Branham such as the one quoted − "it's receiving the Word', or some other similar phrase(s) to build a doctrine about the baptism of the Holy Spirit.
-There is more to this than what Bro.
-Branham had said and emphasized concerning the baptism of the Holy Spirit.
+It is very erroneous for the Branhamites to simply pull a phrase or statement out of the sermons of William Branham, or other similar phrases or statements, to build a doctrine about the baptism of

-"this power".
-Did Peter and John pray for Simon when they came to pray and lay hands on the believers in Samaria (cf. Acts 8:15 − "prayed for them")?
-If they did, did Simon receive the Holy Spirit baptism and speak with tongues?
-If he had, then surely the gift of "speaking with tongues" did him no good.
-Why would a convert seek to buy "power" just to give to another person the gift of "speaking with other tongues"?
-Or was there more to the gift of "speaking with other tongues", perhaps something that excited Simon?
-I believe there were, for example prophecies, discernment, great joy, exuberance and dancing in the spirit too.
+Simon wanted to buy “this power”.
+Did Peter and John pray for Simon when they came to pray and lay hands on the believers in Samaria (cf. Acts 8:15 — “prayed for them”)?
+If they did so, did Simon receive the Holy Spirit baptism and speak with tongues?
+If that were the case, then surely the gift of “speaking with tongues” did him no good.
+Why would a convert seek to buy “power” just to give another person the gift of “speaking with other tongues”?
+Or was there something else that excited Simon besides the gift of “speaking with other tongues”?
+I believe there were, for example, prophecies, discernment, great joy, exuberance and dancing in the spirit too.

-not reflect the spirit of one who is born again and has the Holy Spirit.
-Luke recorded that Simon "received the Word of God" and "was baptized".
-That would make Simon a "believer", won't it?
-But his heart had not been changed.
-Being a magician, the "sign" that he witnessed was to him a "magic", a "craft" that intrigued him greatly, so much so that he wanted to purchase it.
-He wanted "this power" (Grk: exousia − privilege, ability) to enhance his position as a man who could do what the Apostles did.
-But Peter, who saw that his heart was full of bitterness and still a captive to sin, rebuked him and called him to repent.
-Whether or not Simon repented is not known though he asked for prayer.
+The desire of Simon (a converted sorcerer) did not reflect the spirit of one who was born again and had the Holy Spirit.
+Luke recorded that Simon “received the Word of God” and “was baptized”.
+Would not that make Simon a “believer”?
+But his heart had not changed.
+Being a magician, the “sign” he witnessed was to him a “magic”, a “craft” that intrigued him greatly, and he wanted to purchase it.
+He wanted “this power” (Grk: exousia − privilege, ability) to enhance his position as a man who could do what the Apostles did.
+But Peter saw that his heart was full of bitterness, still a captive to sin, rebuked him and called him to repent.
+Whether Simon repented is not known, though he asked for prayer.

 Receiving the Word

-"receiving the Word", a phrase commonly used by the Branhamites?
+What is meant by “receiving the Word”, a phrase commonly used by the Branhamites?

 Let's look closely what Luke recorded in Acts 2:37-38.